 Do you want to create a blog?
 Perhaps a photography portfolio?
 Or do you want to create a landing page for your business?

 Let’s say you want to showcase the main features of your product.
-To highlight those points, you can use the cards design pattern and appropriate icons to catch your visitor’s attention.
+You can use the cards design pattern and appropriate icons to catch your visitor’s attention and highlight those points.

-A/B testing (also known as split testing) is a process of comparing two versions of your page.
+A/B testing (also known as split testing) compares two versions of your page.

-The goal of this test is to find out which design has the greater appeal, features improved user engagement, and a lower bounce rate.
+Testing aims to determine which design has the greater appeal, features improved user engagement, and a lower bounce rate.

 We suggest that you perform A/B testing when you expect more than 1,000 visitors per week.
-This is a minimum number to give you statistically significant data.
+Traffic lower than this is likely to give you statistically insignificant or dubious data.